-Strawberry Cinnamon Roll Cookies for Valentine’s Day!
-Sweet, fun, and perfect for any loved one.
+Strawberry Cinnamon Roll Cookies are the perfect Valentine’s Day cookies!
+This easy cookies recipe is sweet, fun, and perfect for any loved one.

 I’m slowly working on baking more.
 Trust me, it’s a struggle!
 THE STRUGGLE IS REAL!
 I’m just still intimidated and too impatient and not exact enough.
 But…baby steps, right?
 These cute (and huge) Strawberry Cinnamon Roll Cookies are just perfect for Valentine’s Day, and if I can do it, so can you!
 They’re super easy, super delicious, and super fun.
 And they’re so big and fluffy that they double as a pastry!

 I gave one of these cinnamon roll cookies to Pat and he seriously didn’t believe it was a cookie.
 It was the size of my palm.
 He swore it was an actual cinnamon roll.
 So if you don’t like your cookies large and in charge, you could make them half the size.
 But he ate the entire cookie.
 So there’s that.

 I saw Cinnamon Roll Sugar Cookies on Picky Palate (SUCH an awesome site) and was in love.
 HOW CUTE!
 This strawberry twist is just perfect for Valentine’s Day.
 Especially if you take the time to cut out cute little strawberry hearts.
 I apparently only had time to make three hearts. ;)

 Happy Valentine’s Day!
 Enjoy the strawberry cinnamon roll cookies, loves.